Veterinary Internal Medicine for Your Pets

-- Endocrinology—Including diabetes, thyroid and other hormonal and metabolic disorders.
+- Endocrine—For conditions including diabetes, thyroid, and other hormonal and metabolic disorders

-- Gastroenterology—Conditions affecting the digestive system, including the stomach, liver, pancreas, and intestinal tract.
+- Digestive/Gastrointestinal—For conditions affecting the digestive system, including the stomach, liver, pancreas, and intestinal tract

-- Renal & Urinary Tract—Conditions affecting the kidneys and urinary tract that cause the body to be unable to flush toxins.
+- Renal and Urinary—For conditions affecting the kidneys and urinary tract that cause the body to be unable to flush toxins

-- Infectious Diseases—These could be viral, fungal, bacterial, or insect-borne diseases.
+- And for the possibility of infectious diseases—These could be viral, fungal, bacterial, or insect-borne diseases

 Dr. Schmid enjoys diagnostic puzzles and the challenge of managing the whole patient.
 Her specialist interests include gastrointestinal disease, hepatobiliary disease, kidney disease, and interventional procedures.
 She also has a passion for teaching, which she shares through giving continuing education lectures to the veterinary community and mentoring young veterinary professionals.
 Dr. Schmid has locumed at the University of Wisconsin and continues to stay active in research and scholarship.